Adiksuu/Farmer-Game-Simulator/README.md

 The game was made using Python.
 The project is constantly being developed!

 ### 💚 FREE VERSION
-Previously, the game had version 2!
-DEMO and FULL ACCESS, currently the full version of the game has been moved to the demo version because there was no point in making 2 different versions of the game!
+Currently the full version of the game has been moved to the demo version because there was no point in making 2 different versions of the game!
 To download it, just download the file game.py above.

 ### ❔ HOW TO USE